michael-sorensen/ETL-Project/README.md

 <br>

 ## Data Loading
 Once the data frames were finalized, they were connected and loaded into the Mask_Data database created in PostgreSQL and formatted using pgAdmin 4.
+We loaded our data frames to SQL because of the relational nature of the data.
+We used the Months and State column to compare our Month dataframes and our Tweet data frame.
 A Total of eight tables were created in this database.
 The code for creating the tables in PostgreSQL can be found in the file titled “mask_data_colums.sql”.
 An example:

 ```SQL
 CREATE TABLE may (